jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### SSH Setup
 * Follow this guide to create and upload SSH keys required to access Digital Ocean
 * [How-to Add SSH Keys to New or Existing Droplets](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/)
+* Upload the public key to Digital Ocean as `digital-ocean-public-key`

 ### Digital Ocean Droplet
 * Go to "Manage".."Droplets" on the left tab.